The International Working Group on Signal Detection and Management in Pharmacovigilance

 The mission of the IWG is to assess the impact of new developments in biomedical sciences on signal detection and management in pharmacovigilance, aiming to improve its efficiency and protect public health.

-Strategic objectives of the IWG
+The objectives of the IWG can be downloaded here.

 Eleven subgroups will be established in order to address each of the key issues.
 Each subgroup will contribute a chapter to a final report, which will be published in 2022.